lmoreau21/JacksOfAllTrades/jacksofalltrades/README.md

 * Public folder is our images
 * node_modules is generated files needed for node.js and or react
 * amplify is needed for aws configuration
-* We also have two codes from aws lambdas that are located outside of our src folder that are used in teh data
+* We also have codes from aws lambdas that are located outside of our src folder that are used for the data

 ## Available Scripts